hashicorp/terraform-website/content/source/docs/glossary.html.md

 Terraform's `aws` [provider][] can manage S3 resources.

-Private Terraform Enterprise uses an S3-compatible [blob storage][] service when configured to use external services for storage.
+Private Terraform Enterprise can use an S3-compatible [blob storage][] service when configured to use external services for storage.

 - [AWS: S3](https://aws.amazon.com/s3/)